 What are anti-fatigue mats and when should they be used?

-Mat Supplier Group stocks a wide range of anti-fatigue mats for different commercial uses.
-Our anti-fatigue mats fall into 3 broad categories:
+Mat Supplier Group stocks a wide range of top anti fatigue mats for different commercial uses.
+Our anti fatigue mats fall into 3 broad categories:

 Dura Flex 120 Comfort Drain Runner Matting and CM Viper Drain Through Mats are great for kitchens because of superior drainage that allows oil and fluid spills of all kind to drain off the mat surface, leaving it clean and reducing slipping hazards.
 If you need something tougher but also more flexible then Dura Flex 150 Comfort Stand Interlocking Anti Fatigue Mats are the right choice for you.

 Warehouses and industrial environments see chemicals, grease, and other fluids used —and spilled—regularly.
-Anti-fatigue mats for such environments need to be tougher to withstand these conditions.
-We stock a range of sturdy and long-lasting anti-fatigue mats for industrial and warehouse use—Ultra Tread Anti Fatigue Matting, Ultra Tread Safety Anti Fatigue Mats, Comfort Tread Anti Fatigue Mats, Fatigue Fighter II Anti Fatigue Mats, Super Cushion Anti Fatigue Mats, Viper Narrow Rib Rubber Matting, and Viper Wide Rib Rubber Matting.
+Anti fatigue mats for such environments need to be tougher to withstand these conditions.
+We stock a range of heavy duty, long-lasting antifatigue mats for industrial and warehouse use—Ultra Tread Anti Fatigue Matting, Ultra Tread Safety Anti Fatigue Mats, Comfort Tread Anti Fatigue Mats, Fatigue Fighter II Anti Fatigue Mats, Super Cushion Anti Fatigue Mats, Viper Narrow Rib Rubber Matting, and Viper Wide Rib Rubber Matting.

 We hope this post has helped you understand the physiognomy of foot and leg fatigue that your employees experience due to long hours of standing.
 We also hope that we were able to help you understand the importance of anti-fatigue comfort mats at work, so employees are comfortable, and productivity is not affected.